 President Feinstein confirmed with Chief Velo that they do not accept applications for the Firefighter positions that they work off of the NTN list where there are over 3,000 eligible folks on the list and the Chief will determine what scores will start the process and they contact those individuals to be interviewed by a panel of members from the Department who they will recommend to the Chief of the Department to be interviewed by the Chief and her deputies and it takes about four months for this process to go through.
 The panel interviewed about 650 people for the last class.
 President Feinstein announced that if you are coming into her house and she needs you in a medical emergency, she doesn't want you in there if you have not been vaccinated.
+She added that she thinks if we all had our way, everybody would be vaccinated, but to have the number of employees they have, and not be vaccinated is shameful.
+She stated that she doesn't know what the Department can do to ensure safety in the community, so that they don't have unvaccinated people entering the private dwellings of those who may be very ill and could be harmed rather than helped and added that she really wants to thank those of you that that are working hard to try to get people vaccinated.
 She also confirmed that the city will not hire people going forward if they are not vaccinated.
-She thanked the command staff for everything that they are doing to make this work and get as many members vaccinated.
+She thanked the command staff for everything that they are doing to make this work and get as many members vaccinated and added that she hopes that any members listening, and they know that there is great concern. about unvaccinated members.

-REPORT FROM OPERATIONS, DEPUTY CHIEF BRYAN RUBENSTEIN Report on overall field operations, including greater alarm fires, Emergency Medical Services, Bureau of Fire Prevention & Investigation, Homeland Security and Airport Division.
+REPORT FROM OPERATIONS, DEPUTY CHIEF BRYAN RUBENSTEIN

+Report on overall field operations, including greater alarm fires, Emergency Medical Services, Bureau of Fire Prevention & Investigation, Homeland Security and Airport Division.